Rule Evaluation in Depth

 Pull Request Comments (

-)Instructs Minder to comment on new and updated pull requests.
+pull_request_comment)Instructs Minder to comment on new and updated pull requests.
 Minder will ensure that each PR in a repository has at most one comment per rule type evaluated, and will delete the PR comment if the pull request rule evaluation succeeds in the future (for example, because the flagged issue was addressed).

 Pull request comments have a single

-parameter, which contains a Go templated markdown string with the following contents from the rule evaluation:EvalErrorDetails
+review_messageparameter, which contains a Go templated markdown string with the following contents from the rule evaluation:EvalErrorDetailscontains any detailed error messages from the rule evaluation executionEvalResultOutputcontains the output data from the rule evaluation step

 The

-alert type is only valid on pull request entities. -
+pull_request_commentalert type is only valid on pull request entities. -

 GitHub Security Alerts (

-)This rule instructs Minder to create a private security vulnerability report through the GitHub API, assuming that private vulnerability reporting is enabled for the repository.
+security_alert)This rule instructs Minder to create a private security vulnerability report through the GitHub API, assuming that private vulnerability reporting is enabled for the repository.
 These reports require administrator permission to view.
 When the security alert is no longer active because the rule evaluation passes or is skipped, Minder will automatically close the security vulnerability.

 The contents of the security advisory are currently hard-coded, and include the following details: